grafana/grafana/docs/sources/alerting/alerting-rules/create-grafana-managed-rule.md

 # Create a Grafana managed alerting rule

 Grafana allows you to create alerting rules that query one or more data sources, reduce or transform the results and compare them to each other or to fix thresholds.
 When these are executed, Grafana sends notifications to the contact point.
+For information on Grafana alerting, see [About Grafana alerting]({{< relref "../about-alerting.md" >}}) which explains the various components of Grafana alerting.
+We also recommend that you familiarize yourself with some of the [fundamental concepts]({{< relref "../fundamentals/_index.md" >}}) of Grafana alerting.

 ## Add Grafana managed rule

 1. In the Grafana menu, click the **Alerting** (bell) icon to open the Alerting page listing existing alerts.
 1. Click **New alert rule**.
-The new rule page opens where the Grafana managed alerts option is selected by default.
+The new alerting rule page opens where the Grafana managed alerts option is selected by default.
 1. In Step 1, add queries and expressions to evaluate, and then select the alert condition.
    - For queries, select a data source from the drop-down.
    - Add one or more [queries]({{< relref "../../panels/query-a-data-source/add-a-query.md" >}}) or [expressions]({{< relref "../../panels/query-a-data-source/use-expressions-to-manipulate-data/about-expressions.md" >}}).